sunfounder/kepler-kit/docs/source/component/component_irrecv.rst

 |img_controller|

-This is a Mini thin infrared wireless remote control with 21 function buttons and a transmitting distance of up to 8 meters, which is suitable for operating a wide range of devices in a kid’s room.
+This is a Mini thin infrared wireless remote control with 21 function buttons and a transmitting distance of up to 8 meters, which is suitable for operating a wide range of devices in a kid's room.

 * Size: 85x39x6mm
 * Remote control range: 8-10m